PierreMarieCurie/rf-detr-onnx/README.md

 # License

 This repository is licensed under the MIT License.

-Some portions of the code incorporate work released under the Apache License 2.0.
-These sections are clearly marked and include the required license and attribution information; please see the NOTICE file for further details regarding the Apache-licensed components.

-In addition, RF-DETR itself is released under the Apache 2.0 license, and all aspects related to the model must comply with those terms.
+See [license file](LICENSE) for more details.

+However, RF-DETR pretrained weights and some parts of the code are derived from software licensed under the Apache License 2.0.
+See [notice](NOTICE) for more details.

 # Acknowledgements
-- Special thanks to the Roboflow team and everyone involved in the development of RF-DETR, particularly for sharing a state-of-the-art model under a permissive free software license.
+- Thanks to the Roboflow team and everyone involved in the development of RF-DETR, particularly for sharing a state-of-the-art model under a permissive free software license.

-# TO DO
-- share script to generate onnx file
-- NOTICE for better compliance with Apache license